Being Present

 Taking the broad view

-No matter the phase of my human evolution, I hold on and step back immediately from my current experience to see the full spectrum of your human life experience so far
+No matter the phase of my human evolution, I hold on and step back immediately from my current experience to see the full spectrum of my human life experience so far

 Inspired by the practice of stepping back from immediate experience to gain perspective